openfheorg/openfhe-development/docs/static_docs/Best_Performance.md

 The default build configuration of OpenFHE focuses on portability and ease of installation.
 As a result, the runtime performace for the default configuration is often significantly worse than for the optimal configuration.

-There are two important CMake flags that affect the runtime performance:
+There are three important CMake flags that affect the runtime performance:
 * `WITH_NATIVEOPT` allows the user to turn on/off machine-specific optimizations.
 By default, it is set to OFF for maximum portability of generated binaries.
 * `NATIVE_SIZE` specifies the word size used internally for "small" integers.
 By default, it is set to 64.
 However, when used moduli are 28 bits or below, it is more efficient to set it to 32.
+* `WITH_OPENMP` allows the user to turn on multithreading using OpenMP.
+By defualt, it is on, and all threads are available for OpenMP multithreading.

 The compiler used is also important.
 We recommend using more recent compiler versions to achieve the best runtime performance.